PgBiel/elembic/README.md

 ## Who is elembic for?

 Elembic is especially suited for:
 1. **Packages:** elembic's elements allows creating reusable components which can be freely customized by your package's end users.
 With typechecking and other features, elembic's got you covered in terms of flexibility.
+See the ["Simple Theorems" example](https://pgbiel.github.io/elembic/examples/simple-theorems.html) for a sample.
 2. **Templates:** elembic's elements can be used for fine-grained configuration of parts of your template.
 See the ["Simple Thesis" example](https://pgbiel.github.io/elembic/examples/simple-thesis.html) for a sample.

 ## Installation